Theatre

 In recent years, drama therapy has become an increasingly effective tool in the treatment of many physical and psychological disorders, as it acts directly on the individual's well-being.

 One of the things I've observed most is how much theater brings people together.
 The workshop participant can rely on the group to find their own resources within.
 And then, they observe oneself with brand new eyes.
 Of course, in dramatherapy, the main medium remains theater.
 However, it is closely linked to the body work, just as it is with the voice.
-This is why I tend
+This is why I tend to associate different types of expression together.
+Everyone will be free to explore this universe of possibilities and find what brings them most well-being.

 The workshop is designed so that from the very beginning, we fall directly into the imaginary.
 And in the imaginary, everything is allowed.
 Everyone is free to express whatever comes to mind, and in whatever way they wish, without worrying about the judgment of others.